LizzardCorp/pb138project/docs/README.md

 * Backend supported by eXistdb
   * Developed by Pavel Vyskočil
   * Data stored in collections using eXistdb
-  * Database is shipped in application, user doesn't have to install it as standalone component
   * All data validated, stored as XML documents for easy manipulation
 * Logging with Log4J
 * Testing with JUnit, AsssertJ and Mockito